IEntin/ClientServer/docs/README.md

 directory, copy ClientOptions.json, and run './client'.

 No special requirements for the hardware.\
-Using laptop with 4 cores and 4GB RAM to run the server and up to 5 fifo and tcp clients.\
+Tested on desktop with 4 cores and 8GiB RAM to run the server and up to 30 mixed fifo and tcp clients.\
 Multiple runtime options are in ServerOptions.json and ClientOptions.json files\
 in corresponding directories.